FilippoMazzara/Progetto_IFO/README.md

 and all the useful links and contact information.
 The app should also be working perfectly on mobile but there could be some quirks that are not yet addressed.
-If you are having problems running the app or you experience something out of the ordinary please feel free to report it on the project’s Github page and I’ll try to address it.

 ## Advanced Usage